-4.1 Reasonable preference category s167(2) (a) - people who are homeless within the meaning of Part VII of the Housing Act 1996.

-• Customers assessed as meeting the criteria for this reasonable preference category will be placed in Band C.

-• Households at risk of homelessness and whom the Local Authority considers may be in priority need will be placed in Band C where they have opted to take a Homeless Prevention option.
+- 4.1 Reasonable preference category s167(2) (a) people who are homeless within the meaning of Part VII of the Housing Act 1996. - Customers assessed as meeting the criteria for this reasonable preference category will be placed in Band C. - Households at risk of homelessness and whom the Local Authority considers may be in priority need will be placed in Band C where they have opted to take a Homeless Prevention option.
 Those who are awarded this status may move to Band B after 3 months.

-Customers in this category do not need to have made a homeless application to a Local Authority.
+Customers in this category do not need to have made a homeless application to a Local Authority however they do need to have had a Housing Options Interview.
 They do not need to be in 'priority need' for accommodation as defined by Part VII of the 1996 Housing Act.
 This definition of homeless includes a person who does not have accommodation which is legally and physically available to them or has accommodation but it is not reasonable for them to continue to occupy.